-I was introduced to Counseling & Recovery Services by a colleague and former Board Chair and soon began to realize just how big the need for mental health services is in Tulsa and the surrounding area.
-I had been searching for a way to give back to the community in an impactful way and, after doing the research and learning more about the services provided by this great organization, I felt a duty to give my time and energy to this worthy cause.
+Aaron was introduced to Counseling & Recovery Services by a colleague and former Board Chair and soon began to realize just how big the need for mental health services is in Tulsa and the surrounding area.
+Aaron had been searching for a way to give back to the community in an impactful way and, after doing the research and learning more about the services provided by this great organization, felt a duty to give his time and energy to this worthy cause.

-I was born in Tulsa and grew up in Verdigris (about 25 minutes Northeast of Tulsa off Route 66).
-I attended the University of Oklahoma, obtaining a finance degree and moved out of state to start my career in commercial banking.
-After several years of being away, I moved back to Oklahoma and eventually Tulsa and now work as a VP with the commercial lending team at BancFirst.
+Aaron was born in Tulsa and grew up in Verdigris (about 25 minutes Northeast of Tulsa off Route 66).
+He attended the University of Oklahoma, obtaining a finance degree and moved out of state to start his career in commercial banking.
+After several years of being away, Aaron moved back to Oklahoma and eventually Tulsa where he is a commercial lender with BancFirst.

 Meet the TeamBoard of Directors

 Chair/Stanfield & O’Dell